-1 What are the main aims, objectives and purpose of the policy?
+1. What are the main aims, objectives and purpose of the policy?
 How does it fit in with the wider aims of the Council and wider Derby Plan?
 Include here any links to the Council Plan, Derby Plan or your Directorate Service Plan.

-This Strategy sets out the overarching principles the Council will have for the collection of debt.
+This policy is to set out the options open to the Council to collect Council Tax debt.
 Its aim is to maximise collection whilst minimising costs.
-It also aims to distinguish between those that have the means to pay but won't, and those that genuinely do not have the means to pay, and where possible ensure that different collection processes are applied.
+It also aims to distinguish between those that have the means to pay, but won't and those that genuinely do not have the means to pay and where possible ensure that different collection processes are applied.

-This Strategy links to all Council plans because without sufficient revenue the Council cannot deliver key services to citizens, communities and businesses across the City.
+This policy links to all Council plans because without sufficient revenue the Council cannot deliver key services to citizens, communities and businesses across the City.

-2 Who delivers/will deliver the policy, including any consultation on it and any outside organisations who deliver under procurement arrangements?
+2. Who delivers/will deliver the policy, including any consultation on it and any outside organisations who deliver under procurement arrangements?